japfohl/033023-LTHC-LAL/README.md

 - resets the input value

 A note on performance: One big disadvantage of the vanilla implementation is it is considerable less performant as the size of the list grows.
 The vanilla implementation clears the list and re-renders the whole thing every time the value changes.
 The react implementation (via the key prop) and the angular implementation (via the track by function) ensure that only the changed nodes are added or updated.

+### `step-3` - Toggle Todo

+When the user toggles a given todo, that action needs to be captured and synced with the global state (whatever data is backing the current view).
+In every case, that data is an array of todos.
+Each implementation below addresses this in a different way.

+#### Angular

+- To begin with we introduced the `TodoChange` type to handle the data requirements around the toggle action.
+- The todo item then added an event emitter named `toggleTodo` that emits the `TodoChange` event.
+- The `TodoListComponent` intercepts that event and emits it's own even`toggleTodo` event to the top level component.
+- The app component handles that event by calling the newly added `setTodoStatus` method on the `TodoService`

+#### React

+- The react implementation is strikingly similar to the angular one, except that instead of passing the event back up the component chain, we're passing the event handler down the component tree (a phenomenon that is known as "prop drilling");
+- At the top level `App` component, we create a `setTodoStatus` function that updates the state being handled by the `useState` hook.
+That callback function is passed into the `TodoList` component which in turn passes it to the `TodoItem` component.
+- Any time the todo is toggled, the `TodoItem` calls the passed in callback and the state is kept in sync.

+#### Vanilla

+The vanilla implementaion is rather straightforward.

+- Every time a todo row is created using the `createTodo` function, we're attaching an event handler to the `'change'` event of the checkbox input.
+- The change event handler calls the `toggleTodo` function which updates the todo in the array and then rerenders the whole list.

+Again, this results in similar performance issues as the list size grows.

 ## Resources